How Many Code and Test Cases Are Enough? Evaluating Test Cases Generation from a Binary-Matrix Perspective: Experiment

-Table~\ref{tab:model_performance} presents the results for various model and method combinations on TC-Bench. \textbf{TC-Bench Reveals a Significant Performance Ceiling for Current Technologies.} Even the best-performing combination, Claude-4 + HT, achieves less than 63\%.
+\textbf{TC-Bench Reveals a Significant Performance Ceiling for Current Technologies.} Even the best-performing combination, Claude-4 + HT, achieves less than 63\%.
 This result strongly validates that WrongSelect indeed selects a diverse and challenging error basis, revealing a performance gap that would otherwise be masked in unfiltered benchmarks.
-This suggests that there is substantial room for improvement in handling complex and diverse errors, and TC-Bench serves as a reliable yardstick to measure this progress. \textbf{A High PassRate does not Equate to a High Hackrate, and Performance Gains Primarily Come From WA.} A high PassRate score can be hacked by generating a large number of easy test cases.
-For instance, on Qwen2.5-32B and Deepseek-V3, CRUX's PassRate is significantly higher than ALGO's, yet its Hackrate score is substantially lower. \textbf{The Impact of Methodology Far Outweighs That of the Base Model.} The results consistently show that the choice of method has a much greater impact on final performance than the scale or even the source (open-source vs. closed-source) of the base model.
+This suggests that there is substantial room for improvement in handling complex and diverse errors, and TC-Bench serves as a reliable yardstick to measure this progress.

+\textbf{A High PassRate does not Equate to a High Hackrate.} A high PassRate score can be hacked by generating a large number of easy test cases.
+For instance, on Qwen2.5-32B and Deepseek-V3, CRUX's PassRate is significantly higher than ALGO's, yet its Hackrate score is substantially lower.

+\textbf{The Impact of Methodology Far Outweighs That of the Base Model.} The results consistently show that the choice of method has a much greater impact on final performance than the scale or even the source (open-source vs. closed-source) of the base model.
 For instance, while Qwen2.5-Coder-32B has fewer parameters than the activated parameters of Deepseek-V3, their HackRate scores with the LCB method differ by only 1\%.
 In contrast, on Qwen2.5-Coder-32B, LCB's HackRate is nearly 40\% higher than CRUX.
 Furthermore, we observe that top-performing open-source models (e.g., Qwen-Coder-Plus) are competitive with leading closed-source models (e.g., the Claude4 series) across various methods.
 We hypothesize that this is because test case generation is a specialized task that is underrepresented in existing large-scale code pre-training corpora, thus limiting the performance gains through model scaling or a different training corpus.
-Further experimental analyses, study on Test-Time Scaling and a summary of common error patterns, are detailed in Appendix~\ref{appa:sec:main_res}.
+Further experimental analyses, study on Test-Time Scaling, and a summary of common error patterns, are detailed in Appendix~\ref{appa:sec:main_res}.